eabglobal/juniper/README.rst

 lambda function using such image.
 In this example, the zip artifacts will be stored in the ./build folder instead of the ./dist; which is the default.

+Include Binaries
+****************
+Using the lambci build images to create the zip artifacts for a given set of lambda functions is sufficient for most use cases.
+However, there are times when the base container does not have all the build libraries necessary to create the zip artifact.
+In this cases running `juni build` fails while trying to pip install the dependencies of the function.
+In addition, once the libraries are installed in the container some packages require a set of binaries to work properly at run time.

+The recommended procedure to install OS libraries and include missing dependencies is to use a dockerfile to build a local docker image.
+The strategy is illustrated as follows:

+* Create a dockerfile using one of the lambci images as a starting point
+* Build a local docker image from the docker file
+* Use the local image in the juniper manifest

+At this point, the developer can push the docker image to the docker hub and use the hosted version instead of the local one.
+This strategy separates the build of a custom image from the build of the artifacts.

+If you need binaries in the final artifact, place the target files in the **/var/task/lambda_lib/** directory.
+It is important that you put the files there given that juniper is in charge of placing these binaries in the correct place depending on the type of resource (lambda/layer).

 Features
 ********